 Q 13.
 What is Prosecution?

 Ans.
 Prosecution is the institution or commencement of legal proceeding; the process of exhibiting formal charges against the offender.
 Section 198 of the Criminal Procedure Code defines “prosecution” as the institution and carrying on of the legal proceedings against a person.

-Q 16.
-Which are the offences which warrant prosecution under the MGL?
+Q 14.
+Which are the offences which warrant prosecution under the CGST/SGST Act?

 Ans.
-Section 73 of the MGL codifies the major offences under the Act which warrant institution of criminal proceedings and prosecution.
+Section 73 of the CGST/SGST Act codifies the major offences under the Act which warrant institution of criminal proceedings and prosecution.
 12 such major offences have been listed as follows:

-3) Not paying tax collected for a period exceeding 3 months;
+c) Not paying any amount collected as tax for a period exceeding 3 months;

-5) Availing or utilizing credit of input tax without actual receipt of goods and/or services;
+d) Availing or utilising credit of input tax without actual receipt of goods and/or services;

-7) Furnishing false information or falsification of financial records or furnishing offake accounts/ documents with intent to evade payment of tax;
+g) Furnishing false information or falsification of financial records or furnishing of fake accounts/ documents with intent to evade payment of tax;

-12) Attempting to commit or abetting the commission of any of the above 11 offences.
+m) Attempting to commit or abetting the commission of any of the offences at (a) to (l) above.

 Q 17.
-What is the punishment prescribed on conviction of any offence under the MGL?
+What is the punishment prescribed on conviction of any offence under the CGST/SGST Act?